adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 ```
 This should also take about 1 minute to finish.

-When it’s done, verify that the inventory-database is running with 2 containers (2/2 in the READY column) with this command:
+When it’s done, verify that our services are now running with 2 containers (2/2 in the READY column):
 ```shell
 oc get pods -n coolstore-catalog --field-selector status.phase=Running &&\
 oc get pods -n coolstore-inventory --field-selector status.phase=Running